 On our 14-Day Madagascar Birding Tour we will visit the Southern parts of Madagascar focussing on the endemic and near-endemic species.

 Birding in Madagascar offers more than just exquisite birding.
 Over 90% of its wildlife is found nowhere else on the planet!
 Add reefs and beaches, 750 species of endemic orchids, about 200 species of amazing avifauna and the famous lemurs and you have a once-in-a-lifetime birding tour.

-This expert-guided birding tour can be booked as a small group private tour for dates that suits your travel plans.
+Book this birding tour as a private, small group tour for your preferred travel dates.

 ITINERARY – Madagascar Birding Tour

 Arrival in Madagascar and transfer to the hotel

 Welcome to Madagascar, one of the planet’s most unique and wonderful places!